 324. CIVIL LAW DOCTRINES.
-Winter quarter; one hour, one credit.
+Winter quarter; one hour; one credit.
+12 m.
+F.

 The following topics will be examined on the basis of the French and German codes and compared with analogous common law doctrines: bona fide purchase; adverse possession; future interests; mortis causa succession and administration; infancy; parent and child; husband and wife; notarial acts.